December 2, 2024

 However, once your cloud usage gets more extensive and you utilize more than one cloud provider, you should consider investing in a standalone management tool.
 These tools offer multi-cloud support, extensive analytics capabilities, and deep personalization.

-Here’s a checklist to help you find the right AI cloud forecasting tool:
+Here’s a checklist to help you find the right AI forecasting tool:

 • Cloud compatibility: Ensure the tool integrates with your specific cloud provider(s) (AWS, Azure, GCP, etc.).